fred4jupiter/wetator-maven-plugin/README.md

     mvn org.wetator:wetator-maven-plugin:execute

 ## Remarks ##
-The wetator-maven-plugin is using the wetator dependency:
+The wetator-maven-plugin is using the Wetator dependency:

     <dependency>
 	    <groupId>org.wetator</groupId>